ovis-hpc/ldms/ldms/man/ldmsd_controller.rst

    |
    | A string specifying the log levels to be enabled

-   The valid string are "default", "quiet", and a comma-separated list of DEBUG, INFO, WARN, ERROR, and CRITICAL.
+   The valid strings are "default", "quiet", and a comma-separated list of DEBUG, INFO, WARN, ERROR, and CRITICAL.
 It is case insensitive.
-   "default" means to set the log level to the defaul log level. "quiet" means disable the log messages.
+   "default" means to set the log level to the default log level. "quiet" means disable the log messages.
 We note that "<level>," and "<level>" give different results. "<level>" -- a single level name -- sets the log level to the given level and all the higher severity levels.
 In